-Serving others is woven deeply into Duquesne's rich history and current campus culture.
+Serving others is woven deeply into Duquesne's Spiritan mission, rich history and campus culture.

 Our combined service efforts have been recognized by the White House with the President's Higher Education Community Service Honor Roll with Distinction.

-At Duquesne you can enjoy lots of amenities and opportunities to make the most of your college experience.
-Our 50-acre park-like campus is beautifully landscaped with a vibrant student union and plenty of indoor and outdoor spaces to study, relax and spend time with friends.
+Or post to Instagram, because life on campus is as picturesque as it is exciting.
+Our 50-acre park-like campus is beautifully landscaped with a buzzing student union and plenty of indoor and outdoor spaces for events and to study, relax and spend time with friends.

 The 3,500 students who live on campus do so in one of our seven residence halls-including the newest, suite-style Des Places Hall, for upperclassmen and graduate students.